jiet3684/DBD/README.md

 Running ./bin/SSpMM without any arguments prints its instructions.

 You can run DBD with input file name and DRAM size (GiB).
-DRAM size effects to size of result buffer in host DRAM.
+DRAM size effects the size of result buffer in host DRAM.

 <1> Executable File Name, Input File 1  (Performs A * A with CPU DRAM size is 28 GiB, GPU DRAM size is 22 GiB)